trbutler4/bit-benders-dashboard/README.md

 ## Bit Benders Dashboard
 Dashboard for all things Bit Benders

+# Polgon ID JS-SDK
+documentation can be found at https://devs.polygonid.com/docs/js-sdk/js-sdk-overview/ and an example repository can be found at https://github.com/0xPolygonID/js-sdk-examples

 # Setup

 1. Download the zk circuits into `./circuits` by running `dl_circuits.sh`.
 This will download the latest files from `https://iden3-circuits-bucket.s3.eu-west-1.amazonaws.com/latest.zip`